With this feature, you can edit analysis and verification data for multiple requirements with just one click.

 The bulk action is being applied to the data selection on your screen.
 So, it is important to make sure that you have selected the right requirements and/or verifications.
 This can be done in two ways:

-- (Pre)selections: these are selection possibilities that you get before you enter the table (to go there, click on selection at the top of your table).
-E.g. a particular tree part or project phase.
+- Selections: these are selection possibilities that you get before you enter the table (to go there, click on selection at the top of your table).
+There, you can select e.g. a particular tree part, object type or project phase.

 - Column filters: these are the filters that are available at the top of each table column (the icon).
-E.g. a particular requirement type or object.
+You can use these to select e.g. a particular type of requirement.

 Step 2: Define bulk edit